jadissa/jadissa-theme-randomizer/readme.txt

 == Description ==

-jadissa-theme-randomizer is pretty self-explanatory but essentially, it randomizes the active theme at runtime for each page load.
+jadissa-theme-randomizer is a work in progress, as time permits, is self-explanatory but essentially, it randomizes the active theme at runtime for each page load.

 == Installation ==